lexbor/docs/source/examples/styles/attribute_style.md

 ### Header Files and Function Definition

-The code begins with necessary includes, specifically `base.h`, along with lexbor’s HTML and CSS header files.
+The code begins with necessary includes, specifically `base.h`, along with lexbor's HTML and CSS header files.
 This setup ensures that all necessary functions related to HTML document handling and CSS processing are available.

 The `callback` function serves as a utility to print CSS property declarations.
 It takes a character pointer `data`, the length of data `len`, and a context pointer `ctx`.
 It uses `printf` to output the string, formatting it based on the provided length.
 This function is fundamental for logging purposes throughout the serialization process.